February 5, 2013

 Today’s Vendor Management applications offer a global approach by providing multi-lingual, multi-currency options.
 Users have come to expect reporting and analytics capabilities and, of course, complete security and reliability.
 VMS providers also include “compliance management” in their list of features.
 However, the question to be answered is: Compliance with What?

 In the staffing industry in the U.S., the mention of compliance typically brings to mind worker classification (1099 vs. W-2) or co-employment.
 These two basic areas of compliance only begin to address the risks associated with the use of temporary workers.

-The question we set out to answer is – can a VMS improve compliance levels?
+The question we set out to answer is – can a Vendor Management System improve compliance levels?

 The answer, of course is – yes.
 A competent VMS can improve the compliance levels of an organization by making sure that recruitment and management processes mandatorily fulfill the requirements related to all compliance areas:

 Employment Legislation and Regulations – In the US alone, 180 federal laws govern employee management, compensation and administration.
-FSLA standards must be met for minimum wage, overtime benefits, and minimum age.
-Compensation of individuals working under government contracts are governed by the SCA/PCA requirements.
+FSLA standards must be met for minimum wage and overtime benefits.
+Compensation of individuals working under government contracts are governed by SCA/PCA requirements.
 Regulations regarding ‘protected worker classes’ must be adhered to.

 Employment Eligibility verification must establish the applicant’s authorization to work in the U.S.

 Worker Classification methods must classify workers as exempt vs. non-exempt as well as employee vs. independent contractor – also known as 1099 compliance.